 A selection of projects, residencies, gallery exhibitions, performances and discography.

-Women in Sound Women on Sound (WISWOS).
+Women In Sound / Women On Sound (WISWOS).
 In October 2015 the first WISWOS event was held at the Lancaster Institute for the Contemporary Arts and was supported by a number of organisations and individuals.
-I recently completed an AHRC funding application to bring things to the next stage of development.
+We received funding from Lancaster University to bring things to the next stage of development.

 Founder, Director, Curator.